All Episodes

 Thank you very much.

-I um I have been going really up the wall over this talk about how intelligent Obama is.
+I have been going really up the wall over this talk about how intelligent Obama is.

-And I wanted to share something that I learned a number of years ago that might explain what how we got to this point and why people think he's intelligent and why I have to disagree.
+And I wanted to share something that I learned a number of years ago that might explain how we got to this point and why people think he's intelligent and why I have to disagree.

-Um back when I was teaching school, I went and got my master's degree in guidance and counseling.
+Back when I was teaching school, I went and got my master's degree in guidance and counseling.

-And it it was a fact that jumped out at me that I've never seen talked about since.
+And it was a fact that jumped out at me that I've never seen talked about since.

-I think extremely important in our world.
+I think it's extremely important in our world.

-Well, what is it?
+What is it?

-And yet in our school system, we only have six or seven that are you know followed, pushed, you know, so on.
+And yet in our school system, we only have six or seven that are, you know, followed, pushed, you know, so on.

-Uh, and so anybody that has those six or seven kinds of intelligence is deemed to be really smart.
+And so anybody that has those six or seven kinds of intelligence is deemed to be really smart.

 Whereas people who happen to get the other kinds of intelligence think they're stupid.